hmariyam/tic-tac-toe/README.md

 # licenses
 - MIT license

-# installation instructions
+# installation instructions (2 options)
-if you're impatient, just fork this repository and clone it on android studio
+- for the impatient : just fork this repository and clone it on android studio
+- download all the files, run android studio and import the project